Clark County Court Records

 - For felony cases, use the CourtView Search portal on the Clerk of Courts website.
 Select the criminal case type or enter the defendant's name or case number.

-- For misdemeanors and traffic offenses, use the Municipal Court’s Case Search and Inquiry tool.
-Select the “Criminal” or “Traffic” checkbox and enter a name, case number, citation number, or driver’s license number.
+- For misdemeanors and traffic offenses, use the Municipal Court's Case Search and Inquiry tool.
+Check the Criminal or Traffic box and enter a name, case number, citation number, or driver's license number.

 Both systems display docket entries, charge information, hearing dates, and disposition details.